Pferdchen/sudoku/README.md

 A Non-Modular-Maven project for sudoku GUI with JSF.
 A Java Web Server is needed for deploying.
 Create custom UI component.

 Since H2 database ships with WildFly / JBoss EAP, set up H2 for testing.
-Use the [h2console.war](https://github.com/jboss-developer/jboss-eap-quickstarts/tree/7.1.1.Final/h2-console) to view the database content.
-Just deploy in
+Use [h2console.war](https://github.com/jboss-developer/jboss-eap-quickstarts/tree/7.1.1.Final/h2-console) to view the database content.
+Just deploy it in

         <wildfly_home>/(domain|standalone)/deployments